G

 While the Goberian puppies are taken care of the same way as Goberian adults, it is important to understand that the needs of the dogs at different age levels might be different.

-Puppies would be needed to be introduced to a social circle early on in life for them to develop good habits.
+Puppies would need to be introduced to a social circle early on in life for them to develop good habits.
 Also, you will have to customize a different diet for the Goberian puppies.

 Sweet Goberian puppy playing on the grass.